Tooling

 TRT’s tooling can send your team Slack alerts on metrics that Sippy publishes.
 This includes job pass rates over the past days/week, and Component Readiness regressions for your component.

-Alerts are defined in the private continuous-release-jobs repo for the DPCR cluster.
+Alerts are defined in the private continuous-release-jobs repository for the DPCR cluster (check the README.md file in the trt-monitoring directory to setup the integration).

 To request additional metrics to be published by Sippy, please file a JIRA issue in the TRT project.